-The school will ensure that the SEND information is assessable on the school website.
-Governors have a legal duty to publish information on their websites about the implementation of the policy for pupils with SEND.
+The school will ensure that the SEND information is accessible on the school website.
+The Directors have a legal duty to publish information on their websites about the implementation of the policy for pupils with SEND.
 The information published will be updated annually and any changes to the information occurring during the year will be updated as soon as possible.
-Details on the information required can be found in the SEND Information report.